 USS O’Brien (DD-725)

-The USS O’Brien, designated DD-725, was a destroyer that served in the U.S. Naval fleet from the 1940s through the 1970s.
-During that time she and her crew served in World War II, the Korean War, and in the Vietnam War, engaging in defensive and offensive operations and rescuing hundreds of aviators.
+The USS O’Brien, designated DD-725, was a destroyer in the U.S. Navy from the 1940s through the 1970s.
+She and her crew served in World War II, the Korean War, and in the Vietnam War, engaging in defensive and offensive operations and rescuing hundreds of aviators.
 She was finally put to rest in 1972 after receiving numerous battle stars and was sunk during training and target practice on July 13, 1972.

 The service history of the USS O’Brien is impressive, but this important destroyer also has a darker history.
 She was built during a time when asbestos was used heavily throughout navy ships.
 This use caused many of the men who served on her to become exposed to the harmful asbestos fibers.
 Some of these men, who served their country along with so many others, were later diagnosed with devastating, asbestos-related conditions.